 Signaling System 7 (SS7) is a set of protocols used to control and manage the signaling network in telecommunications.
 It was developed in the 1970s and has since become the standard for signaling in fixed and mobile networks worldwide.
 SS7 enables the exchange of information necessary for call setup, routing, and other network services.

-How Does SS7 Software Work?
+How Does SS7 Hacking Software Work?

-SS7 software operates on a separate network from the voice and data traffic, ensuring efficient and reliable signaling communication.
+SS7 Hacking software operates on a separate network from the voice and data traffic, ensuring efficient and reliable signaling communication.
 It uses a packet-switched network to transmit signaling messages between various network elements, such as switches, routers, and databases.
+The SS7 protocol stack consists of different layers, each serving a specific function:

 - Physical Layer: Handles the transmission of signaling messages over physical media, such as copper or fiber-optic cables.